embrace-io/embrace-docs/content/ios/features/configuration-file.md

 #### CAPTURE_TAPPED_ELEMENTS *boolean, optional*

 Controls Embrace's capture of tap element names within the app.
-When disabled, Embrace still captures taps but not the name of the elements of the tap.
+When disabled, Embrace still captures taps but not the name of the tapped element.
 The default is on.

 #### BACKGROUND_FETCH_CAPTURE_ENABLE *boolean, optional*